-In this guide, we want to teach you to Install The latest long-term release MariaDB 10.11, which is maintained for five years, on Ubuntu 20.04.
+In this guide, we want to teach you to Install The latest long-term release MariaDB 10.11, which has been maintained for five years, on Ubuntu 20.04.
 As you know MariaDB is an open-source and popular database similar to MySQL, but it has more features and improvements.

 To install MariaDB LTS on Ubuntu 20.04 Focal, you can follow the steps below.